luckcolors/Aria2TrayIcon/README.md

 ```
 #### Libraries used

+- [aria2/aria2] (https://github.com/aria2/aria2) For the icons wich are licensed under their original license GNU GPL.
 - [getlanter/systray](https://github.com/getlantern/systray)
 It's the base of this program.
 Currntly i'm using my own fork [here](https://github.com/luckcolors/systray) as i'm wainting for the pactch i made to be merged.
 - [paked/configure](https://github.com/paked/configure)